If you have questions, comments, or would like more information about Ci3T, please feel free to contact us.

 Email: kristina.brown@hawaii.edu

-Nelson C. Brunsting, Ph.D. serves as the Director of Center for Research on Abroad and International Student Engagement and is a Research Associate Professor of International Studies at Wake Forest University.
-Nelson earned his MA in Classics at Victoria University in Wellington, New Zealand, and his Ph.D. in Educational Psychology at University of North Carolina at Chapel Hill.
+Picture of Nelson C. BrunstingNelson C. Brunsting, Ph.D. serves as the Director of Global Research and Assessment in the Center for Global Programs and Studies and a Research Associate Professor of International Studies at Wake Forest University.
+Nelson earned his MA in Classics at Victoria University in Wellington, New Zealand, and his Ph.D. in Educational Psychology at The University of North Carolina at Chapel Hill.
 His research is focused on understanding and enhancing social-emotional outcomes of diverse populations in educational contexts.
-Within Ci3T, Nelson is interested in understanding how teachers fare with respect to effectiveness, self-efficacy, and burnout while implementing Ci3T models of prevention.
-Other lines of inquiry include relationships between working conditions of special educators serving students with EBD and their burnout over time, and exploring social-contextual factors associated with international students’ adjustment to U.S. universities.
+Within Ci3T, Nelson is interested in understanding how teachers fare with respect to effectiveness, self-efficacy, and burnout while implementing Ci3T Models of Prevention.
+Other lines of inquiry include (a) relationships between working conditions of special educators serving students with EBD and their burnout over time, and (b) exploring social-contextual factors associated with international students’ adjustment to U.S. universities.

 Email: brunstnc@wfu.edu